And What NOT to Eat When You Have a Cold

 One of the worst parts about being sick is the congestion that comes along with it.
 Try to avoid dairy since it is known to increase and thicken mucus in your body and lead to more inflammation.

-Chia seed pudding using almond or coconut milk, even with a little cacao, is yummy – or coconut or almond milk ice cream.
+Chia seed pudding using almond or coconut milk, even with a bit of cacao, is yummy – or coconut or almond milk ice cream.

 Conclusions

-While you're filling your body with cold medicines and nasal sprays, don’t forget that your diet also plays an important role in your recovery.
+While you're filling your body with cold medicines and nasal sprays, remember that your diet also plays an important role in your recovery.

-Try to eat foods that are filled with vitamins and antioxidants and keep you hydrated.
+Try to eat foods filled with vitamins and antioxidants that keep you hydrated.

 Try not to overeat and avoid eating processed foods since your body is working hard to fight this common cold.

-Send this article to your friends and maybe if you’re lucky, they might just bring you chicken soup in bed like the old times.
+Send this article to your friends, and if you’re lucky, they might just bring you chicken soup in bed like the old days.

 Thanks